 Scientifically Established To Relieve Stress

+It is common knowledge that stress reduction is one of the health benefits of walking.
+This is also true with biking.
 This is something that every cyclist instantaneously agrees with.
 If someone is having a tough day and you’re overwhelmed with stress, a long ride to your favorite beaten path is sure to bring you back to peace and calm.
 But don’t take the cyclist’s word for it.
 A current study also concluded that consistent cycling has positive effects on emotional and mental health, including stress relief, aside from improved intellectual abilities.
 The cyclists who participated in the study distinctly reported that their tension and anxiety levels had been decreased significantly, and they also felt more optimistic.

 Releases Happy Hormones From The Brain